JoeyMckenzie/joeymckenzie.tech/src/content/blog/serverless-rust-with-shuttle.md

 Shuttle's `#[shuttle_runtime::main]` macro generates the _same code_ a typical `#[tokio::main]` macro generates along with a few extra bits (like including the defacto logging crate in [`tracing`](https://crates.io/crates/tracing/) for logging to the server's console through [`tracing-subscriber`](https://crates.io/crates/tracing-subscriber)).
 No magic here, just a bit of generated boilerplate for us to hit the ground running.

-A quick note, shuttle recently (at the time of this writing) added a dependencies on [protobuf](https://github.com/protocolbuffers/protobuf) to facilitate some of their internal infrastructure.
+A quick note, shuttle recently (at the time of this writing) added a dependency on [protobuf](https://github.com/protocolbuffers/protobuf)](https://github.com/protocolbuffers/protobuf) to facilitate some of their internal infrastructure.
 If you're missing `protoc` as a dependency on your machine, take a look at my blog's [README](https://github.com/JoeyMckenzie/joey-mckenzie-tech/blob/main/README.md#running-shuttle-functions-locally) for some quick instructions on how to get up and running with the package.

 ## Managing secrets